-Jamie (she/her) is head of client services at The Diversity Movement and is the main point of contact and advisor for TDM’s clients.
+Jamie (she/her) is a Certified Diversity Executive and as the vice president of client success at The Diversity Movement, she is the main point of contact and advisor for TDM’s clients.
 She helps clients move forward and take action on their diversity, equity, and inclusion journeys.
 In addition, she helps implement operational processes for TDM internally.

 Jamie has spent over 12 years in creative, marketing, and digital companies.
 She has served clients across various industries, including healthcare, pharmaceutical, financial, technology, and non-profit.
 While predominantly working in client service and project management roles, she always has had a keen focus on operations.
 Jamie founded Stabilimenta, an operational strategy consulting firm, in 2018 to help innovative and creative professional services organizations establish and optimize their processes to more effectively serve their clients and engage their employees.
 She graduated from Cornell University in 2009 with a bachelor of arts in English and history.